damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 has no reason to exist.
 Waluigi’s identity only comes from what and who he isn’t – without a wider frame of reference he is nothing.
 He is not his own man.
-In a world where our identities are shaped by our warped relationships to brands and commerce we are all Waluigi.
+In a world where our identities are shaped by our warped relationships to brands and commerce we are all Waluigi."
 <figcaption>u/[deleted] on <a class="text-link" href="https://www.reddit.com/r/copypasta/comments/5qctnl/waluigi_represents_all_of_us/">reddit</a></figcaption>
 </blockquote>